outofcoffee/governor-cli/README.md

       property: colour
 ```

+Run Governor as follows - note the use of the `-f` (filters file) flag:

+    docker run --rm -it -v $PWD/specs:/app/specs outofcoffee/governor \
+                -s ./specs/petstore_v2.yaml -p ./specs/petstore_v1.yaml -r ./specs/ruleset.yaml \
+                -f ./specs/filters.yaml

 Filters always take precedence over rules.
-For example, if we had a rule checking the path `$.info.license.name`, the filter configuration above would cause it to be skipped.
+For example, if we had a rule checking the value `$.info.license.name`, the filter configuration above would cause it to be skipped.

 ### Usage